daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 The test runner for floating point types is implemented using a wrapper type that implements a total order, crashing on unorderable elements.
 This suffices in practice since the unorderable elements will break the test anyway.

+The implementation uses the Numerical Recipes approximation for rejection probabilities rather than the almost as accurate SOEST table approximation for critical values.
+This allows the additional reporting of the reject probability which isn't available using the SOEST approach.

 Datasets